ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Using ``index_labels`` to work with complicated strings
 =======================================================

-You might sometimes be working with a very complicated ``MathTex`` mobject that makes it difficult to work with its individual components.
-This is where a debugging function :class:`~.index_labels` is very useful.
+You might sometimes be working with a very complicated :class:`~.MathTex` mobject that makes it difficult to work with its individual components.
+This is where the debugging function :func:`.index_labels` is very useful.

-`index_labels` shows the index of a mobject's submobjects, allowing you to easily find the components of the mobject you'd like to change.
+The method shows the index of a mobject's submobjects, allowing you to easily find the components of the mobject you would like to change.

 .. manim:: IndexLabelsMathTex
     :save_last_frame: